This page explains how to set up a serial terminal emulator to operate the R2P2 from a PC.

 Required Preparation

-A serial terminal emulator is required for communication with microcontroller boards.
+A serial terminal emulator is required for communication with R2P2.
 Please follow the setup instructions below according to your operating system.

 Installing Tera Term